ds4se/chapters/ermurph/survey-chapter.md

 How did we know which statements to ask?
 Our statements came directly from the stories told by participants during our semi-structured interviews.
 By doing so, we can triangulate stories we heard in the interviews and generalize those experiences quantitatively.

+At the same time, your interviewees told you a a lot of stories, so you'll have to be selective about what you ask survey participants about.
+Consider your goals carefully and only ask survey questions that help you reach those goals.

 ### Stage 4: Survey Piloting

 Don't count on your initial survey design to be perfect.
 In an extreme case, a collaborator spent nearly a year in preparation while his team argued about question wording.
 By the time they "finished," the survey had become obsolete and ultimately proved to be useless.